 Taking the test

-The “Try it out” area opened on Monday 1 April.
+The “Try it out” area will open on Monday 23 March 2020.
 It consists of 25 questions after 3 practice questions have been shown.

 Pupils will need a PIN, which will expire at 4 p.m., and their school password.